tomod24/Books2Review/README.md

 This project was required to be based on a NoSQL database structure so MongoDb was used.

+### CRUD Functionality

 ### Data Models

-Data stored in Books2Review MongoDB consist of these types:
+Data stored in Books2Review MongoDB consist of these data types:

 - Date
 - String
 - Object Id
 - Boolean

-#### Users
+**Users**

-The USERS collection insures users are unique and helps track permissions for adding, updating and deleting data to other
+- The USERS collection ensures users are unique and helps track permissions for adding, updating and deleting data to other

-- Create – users are ceated when a user registers for the site.
+- Create – users are created when a user registers for the site.
 A user must register if they want to add a review.
+The users can view the books and reviews but cant add any content or reviews personally.
 - Read – users are read when logging in and when viewing the profile page.
-- Update – users are not updated as this point in time.
+- Update – users are not updated as this point in time future input can be contact details but as it is only an educational website personal details will not be provided
-- Delete – users are not deleted at this point in time.
+- Delete – users are not deleted on the system.

+**Books**

+- The BOOKS are the database collection for the information on the website and makes the website function correctly and fulfilling its purpose.
+Books are unique and there is only one of their kind.
+Books are updated by users but can be added by the admin team.
+- Create – books are created by the Admin user when new books come out and they want to upload them for review they can be processed by the admin only.
+This is so the users can just find the book they want and review it instead of obtaining books details.
+- Read – books are read by users and admin on the site.
+They book details will also be read when uploading to book details page and the home page.
+- Update – feature is not yet implemented.
+- Delete – feature is not yet implemented.

+**Reviews**

+- The Reviews are supplied by the users the more reviews on site the more active the site is.
+This tracks popular books on the website also for users.
+- Create – users can create reviews on the books including admin stored on the database for all site visitors to review.
+- Read – reviews can be read by all users.
+Visitors, admin and registered users.
+- Update – users can update their review only and no other registered users.
+Admin can update all reviews
+- Delete – users/admin can delete the reviews on site.

 # Testing